dylanwulf/Programming-Languages-Final-Project/README.md

 ================ How to Run ================

 To run this project, open the file "PL_Final.rkt" using DrRacket.
-Next, press the keys Ctrl+R on a Windows/Linux machine and Cmd+R on an OS X machine.
-Type in "Yes" if the computer is going first and "No" if the computer is going second.
+Select the R5RS language in the list of languages.
+Next, press the keys Ctrl+R on a Windows/Linux machine or Cmd+R on an OS X machine.
+Type in "Yes" if the computer is going first or "No" if the computer is going second.
 Next, enter moves into the prompt and view the computer's response.
 Continue to do this until either player has won.

 ================ Input Format ================